Birds born in a cage don’t know how to fly

 And then it is the last cages’ turn.

 Look around you.
 We live in cages, one above the other.
-We decorate them and build them the way we want, but they are still cages.
+We decorate them and build them the way we want, but they remain cages.

 We jump at the first opportunity for an outing or a trip.
-We have a 15-day vacation.
-Then we return to our cage.
+We have a 15-day vacation and when it’s over we return to our cage.

 Look around you.
-The next time you are stuck in traffic, have a glance at the other drivers.
-See their faces, their motions.
+The next time you get stuck in traffic, have a glance at the other drivers.
+See their faces and their motions.

 They are humans, trapped in moveable, automobile cages.